Volunteer & Foster

 With the help of Petco Love, we are able to support both the pets in our community and the people that love them to build a happy and safe home.
 Whether that be financial assistance for pet needs, providing temporary pet housing or food, veterinary care, or anything in between, HSSW is here to help.

-If you are experiencing similar circumstances with your pet and are in need of assistance, please reach out to HSSW Business Development Director, Kaitie Swedlund, at email@example.com or by phone at 608-752-5622.
+If you are experiencing similar circumstances with your pet and are in need of assistance, please reach out to HSSW Business Development Director, Kaitie Swedlund, at firstname.lastname@example.org or by phone at 608-752-5622 ext.
+101.

 If you or someone you know is experiencing domestic violence, please seek support from Defy Domestic Abuse Beloit at 608-364-1083.

-If you are looking to surrender your pet, you must first do a surrender consultation with one of our Animal Services team leaders.
+If you are looking to rehome your pet by surrendering your pet to HSSW, you must first do a surrender consultation with one of our Animal Services team leaders.
 During this consultation, you will be asked to sign up for our Home to Home program, if you have not already done so.
-If during the consultation, it is decided that surrendering your pet to HSSW is the best path, an appointment will be scheduled with either our Cat Care Supervisor or our Dog Care Supervisor.
+If during the consultation, it is decided that surrendering your pet to HSSW is the best path, a surrender appointment will be scheduled with one of our Animal Services team leaders.

 Here at HSSW, we follow a managed admission philosophy for all surrendered animals.
 This philosophy allows us to make sure that we have the space and resources to meet your pet’s needs during their time with us.
 It also allows us to be proactive instead of reactive and save more lives.